 BAWSCA applies all applicable GASB pronouncements for certain accounting and financial reporting guidance.
 In December of 2010, GASB issued Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
 GASB 62 incorporates pronouncements issued on or before November 30, 1989 into GASB authoritative literature.
 In June of 2015, GASB issued Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
-GASB 76 supersedes Statement No. 55, The Hierarchy of Generally Accepted Accounting of Generally Accepted Accounting Principles for State and Local Governments.
+GASB 76 supersedes Statement No. 55, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
 GASB 76 also amends GASB 62 and AICPA Pronouncements paragraphs 64, 74, and 82.
 The GAAP hierarchy sets forth what constitutes GAAP for all state and local governmental entities.
-It establishes the order of priority of pronouncements and other sources of accounting and financial reporting guidance that a governmental entity should apply.
-The sources of authoritative GAAP are categorized in descending order of authority as follows:
+It establishes the order of priority of pronouncements and other sources of authoritative GAAP are categorized in descending order of authority as follows: